JonnyLinja/DEPRECATED-Elementa-Kai-Demo/README.markdown

 The server does not attempt to get two players with vastly different pings to start the game at approximately the same time yet.

+Currently, the server matches up any pair of players who join the lobby room into a new unique room whose id based on the current timestamp.

 ROLLBACK
 =====